 Adagio, doloroso — Arioso, molto cantabile — Tempo I — Fugue: Andante — Tempo I — Tempo di Arioso: poco maestoso — Tempo di Fugue, poco più Animato

 Updated, Autumn 2018

 Over time, I have wondered what narrative I had in mind with such an intricate structure, especially in the second movement of the Concerto.
-At the time of writing - late 2018 - the 100th anniversary of Armistice Day is upon us, and in fact the Concerto is to be performed the night before 11th November itself by Simon Desbruslais.
+At the time of writing - late 2018 - the 100th anniversary of Armistice Day is upon us, and the Concerto is to be performed the night before 11th November itself by Simon Desbruslais.
 I have come to imagine - coincidentally, or not - that my Concerto tells a story, and the more I dwell on the story, the clearer it seems to become in the music.

 I imagine a young man going away from home at a time of war.
 It could be the First World War, but it could also be any war.
 He is not a soldier - perhaps he is a stretcher-bearer, a role traditionally given to army musicians.
 Indeed, perhaps this young man is a musician as well - he could even be a trumpeter, given the instrument's martial connections.